Race Details

 Stationary Officials will be placed at strategic positions on both courses including transition area, bike mount and dismount.

 Important!
-USA Triathlon has changed several rules for 2023, including an increase in the allowed drafting zone on the bike.
+USA Triathlon has changed several rules recently, including an increase in the allowed drafting zone on the bike.
 Please read the rules below to keep your finishing result clean!

 Race rules: